gh-BumsooKim/Docker-Tutorial/README.md

-# How To Easily Release Development Environment using Doker Image and Kubernetes on Ubuntu 20.4 (Focal Fossa)
+# How To Easily Release Development Environment using Doker Image and Kubernetes on Ubuntu 20.4 LTS